In late March of 1775, the American Revolution had not yet started. The “shot heard ‘round the world” was still a few weeks away.

 Experts on American history and quotations who have carefully studied the facts generally dismiss the idea that Wirt’s recreation of the entire speech is or could be accurate.

-a post on the Colonial Williamsburg website concluded that “generations have been deceived into believing in the literalness” of the speech.
+One researcher quoted in a post on the Colonial Williamsburg website concluded that “generations have been deceived into believing in the literalness” of the speech.

-In The Yale Book of Quotations, editor Fred Shapiro calls the text of the speech as reconstructed by Wirt “questionable.”
+In The Yale Book of Quotations, Editor Fred Shapiro calls the text of the speech as reconstructed by Wirt “questionable.”

 Ralph Keyes, author of The Quote Verifier and many other well-researched books about quotations and language, summed up his verdict in an NPR radio interview in 2006.
 When asked if Patrick Henry actually said “give me liberty or give me death,” Keyes answered: “Unfortunately, he didn’t.”